northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-2-Exploring-Azure-Security-Center.md

 > Notice!
 The entire grid can be filtered and sorted

 10. From the filter menu, select **Recommendations**, uncheck **select all** option and then select the **Auditing on SQL Server should be enabled**.
 You can also use the search area within the filter to better find across the list.
 Clear your filter.
-11. Tag is very common asset management in Azure to do asset management.
+11. To assign Tags is very common in Azure for asset management.
 Using this view, you can assign tags to the filtered resources:

 * Filter the **Resource type** column to include only **"Web apps" and "Function apps"**.
 * **Select** the two app service named as *asclab-fa-xx* and *asclab-app-xx*